abhi0395/qsoabsfind/README.md

 Copyright (c) 2021-2025 Abhijeet Anand.

 **qsoabsfind** is free software made available under the MIT License.
-For details see
-the LICENSE file.
+For details, see the LICENSE file.

 Thanks,